Need help or assistance finding the right service? Call us on 0121 309 0444Request a Callback

 - FCA – Financial Conduct Authority.
 The Conduct regulator of some types of commercial finance.
 They are the body who you would approach to apply for Consumer Credit Permission

 - FPO – flexible payment option.
 Borrowers are able to make overpayments, underpayments or even make additional draw downs during the course of the mortgage.
 Degree of flexibility varies across lenders and products.

 - FTB – first time buyers.
 Borrowers without an existing or previous residential mortgage.

 - Factoring – a lender (factor) provides funding to a business against outstanding debtors along with a sales ledger management service.
 This includes the credit control function including the collection of overdue debts).
 A factoring facility is usually disclosed to the debtor.
 See also invoice discounting, recourse and non-recourse

 - Finance lease – a leasing arrangement whereby all the risks and rewards of ownership of an asset are ascribed to the lessee.
 The lessor expects to recover the costs and profit for the asset in the initial term of the lease.

 - Fixed rate – Interest rate on a mortgage or savings product guaranteed to stay the same for a specific period of time, regardless of movements in the market or any given base rates

 - Firm – sole trader or partnership.
-Unincorporated (not Limited Companies) businesses.
+Typically unincorporated (not Limited Companies) businesses.